how to pass values

 • I close test_telephone.py

-• then delete all the text in telephone.py and the terminal shows AttributeError
+• then delete all the text in telephone.py, the terminal shows AttributeError

 AttributeError: module 'src.telephone' has no attribute 'text'